M.S.W. application guidelines

 Detail your social and human services-related work and volunteer experience in the application.
 Please make sure to list any military, AmeriCorps or Peace Corps experience as well.

-Provide complete transcripts from all institutions that have issued a degree (undergraduate or graduate).
+Please provide transcripts from all undergraduate or graduate degree-granting institutions.
+Also, provide transcripts from any graduate institutions where you were enrolled in courses.
 For application purposes, you may use unofficial transcripts, but admitted applicants will be unable to matriculate without submitting their official transcripts from their degree-granting institution(s) to VCU Graduate Admissions.
-Official transcripts should be submitted electronically to email@example.com.
+Official transcripts from all degree-granting institution(s) should be submitted electronically to firstname.lastname@example.org.

 Transfer students from other accredited M.S.W. programs must submit the standard application package, including the items listed above.
 We will accept up to 30 generalist credit hours in transfer as long as they are less than five years old.
 Additionally, they must submit: